 - What if I need an update and can’t reach my VA?

 Well, there are apps for all that!
 And if you’re not the most tech-savvy person out there, you can always use a more traditional plan.
 The key to a successful virtual relationship is to have a plan in place allowing for some flexibility and be sure that it’s communicated well.

 The digital age we’re in today lends many options for a successful and productive virtual relationship.
 When looking into sharing apps to keep a steady workflow, be sure to discuss all options with your virtual assistant or team first, and decide which applications will work best for both sides (taking into consideration the MAC/PC compatibility issues).

 Successful virtual teams need to be transparent…you need to be able to check on things at any given time without having to wait for an update or response.
 Having a daily or weekly check-up call is a great way to stay on task and in touch, but sometimes you need information in between those times.
 Try these sharing apps to stay productive and in the know:

 - Progress Tracking.
 I put this one at #1 because I feel it’s the most important.
 This is one that is instrumental in building a healthy virtual relationship from the start.
 It helps both sides understand how much time is being spent on a task or project.
-This not only allows you to see where the most time is spent but can also help you plan better in the coming months.
-You can try Process Street to manage recurring checklists and procedures, or a time & project tracking system like My Hours.
+This allows you to see where the most time is spent and can help you plan better in the coming months.
+You can try Process Street to manage recurring checklists and procedures or a time & project tracking system like My Hours.